Alright. This is going to be a fun one!

 The second generation of home consoles was distinguished by the introduction of the game cartridge.
 With this technology, the code of each game is stored inside a cart using read-only-memory (ROM) chips.

 When we plug-in a new cartridge, the console has direct link to the game code that is stored in the cartdrige ROM, so there is no need to pre-load the code into memory.
-The console has direct access to the ROM's content, which is mapped into the main console memory.
+The console, now powered by a microprocessor, has direct access to the ROM's content which is mapped into the main console memory.
 This approach was a lot faster than other storing alternatives of the time, like cassete tapes or floppy disks.

 The main consoles of this generation were the Fairchild Channel F, the Atari 2600 VCS, and the Intellivision.
 The Atari 2600 VCS became the most popular game console of the 2nd generation, and it helped spread the adoption of game cartridges as the main media for storing and ditributing games.